EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-long-term-certifice-qes-creation.md

 ### 4.2.2: User Authentication for Signing

 The Signing Service should require authentication to the user, that could have been previously registered to the service.
-Authentication of the user could happen through a presentation of the PID and the QESAC, or using userid/pwd.
+Authentication of the user could happen through a presentation of the PID and the QESAC, or using userid/pwd provided by Signing Service.
 If the QeSAC is used, the Signing Service should verify the QeSAC credential.
 This could contain a credentialID that has been registered in the previous onboarding process, to avoid the next phase.

 ## 4.3 Phase 2: Certificate Listing and Selection (Optional)

-If the credentialID of the QTSP has not been previously recorded and included in the QeSAC, the user is asked to authenticate to the qes provider (more than one could be available) in order to get the credentialID, or to allow the user selection among the available ones
+If the credentialID of the QTSP has not been previously recorded and included in the QeSAC, the user is asked to authenticate to the RQeS provider (more than one could be available) in order to get the credentialID, or to allow the user selection among the available ones.
 The User's Signing Certificates (`Credentials`) from the Remote QES Service are listed:

 **credentials/list**